cdondrup/naoqi_interfaces/README.md

 ### Service Proxies

-If you don't want to use an event but just make  few calls to functions of proxies, you can use the `ServiceProxy` class.
-An easy exampkle would be to make pepper say something:
+If you don't want to use an event but just make a few calls to functions of proxies, you can use the `ServiceProxy` class.
+An easy example would be to make pepper say something:

 ```python
 from naoqi_interfaces.services.service_proxy import ServiceProxy